-Prize-winning Australian writers Malcolm Knox and Michael Robotham take to the stage to discuss the riveting new novels that extend their reputations as masters of their crafts.
+Prize-winning Australian writers Malcolm Knox and Michael Robotham join Ashley Hay to discuss the riveting new novels that extend their reputations as masters of their crafts.
 A prolific journalist and author, Malcolm chats about the hilarious and mesmerising Bluebird, which examines nostalgia, gentrification and the Australian dream through the lens of decades of secrets buried in a beachside suburb.
 One of the country’s finest and bestselling crime writers, Michael talks about the pulse-quickening When She Was Good, which sees the return of forensic psychologist Cyrus Haven, embroiled in an explosive murder case with disturbing origins.
-The duo chat in conversation with Ashley Hay.

 Malcolm Knox (Australian)